Presales finance

 Production cash flow supported by government-backed incentives or rebates, usually linked to qualifying local production spend.

-Intermediate finance based on the estimated value of unsold territories, carrying more risk than senior debt but potentially stronger economics.
+Intermediate finance based on the estimated value of unsold territories, carrying more risk than senior or asset-backed positions but potentially stronger economics.

 Capital exposed to the success of the film after senior obligations are repaid, with higher risk and stronger potential upside.